Below are profiles of our legal team.

 Born and bred in Leicester, he studied law at Leicester University and worked as a licensed conveyancer at another local firm before joining Frisby & Small in 2006, where he qualified as a solicitor, specialising in Property Law.

-He offers clients his skills and experience in areas such as landlord and tenant disputes and evictions, debt collection, business lease renewals, the purchase and sale of small businesses, commercial property work and residential conveyancing.
+He offers clients his skills and experience in areas such as landlord and tenant disputes and evictions, business lease renewals, the purchase and sale of small businesses, commercial property work and residential conveyancing.
 Justin is one of the few local solicitors with experience of defamation claims.

 Outside his work, Justin is a serious kickboxer, who has won all his professional fights as a super-heavyweight, although he is delighted to say that he has recently dropped down to the heavyweight category!